brliang/brians_cafe/src/markdown/traits.md

 category: "jetsam"
 ---

-Valuable traits:

-1. **Self-Aware**
+1. **Self-Awareness**

-   Introspection affords clarity, and a framework for growth.
+   Introspection affords clarity.

 2. **Organized**

-   I used to be very disorganized.
-Disorganized people lose a lot.
+   I used to be very disorganized; disorganized people lose a lot (time, focus, etc).

 3. **Kind**

-   Not much explanation needed.
+   Nice people are nice.

 4. **Inquisitive**

    Take things with a grain of salt.
-Not questioning information, especially in this day and age, is often a recipe for a stymied perspective.
-A society of people taking things as presented inevitably creates an echo chamber.
+Not questioning information is a recipe for a stymied perspective.

 5. **Optimistic**

-   Too many cynics on the internet these days.
+   With a touch of cynicism.

 6. **Intentional**

-    Doing things without reason is scary.
+    Do things with reason.

 7. **Resilient**